hpaluch/freebsd-files/CURRENT.md

 zroot/home/ansible     23G    452K     23G     0%    /home/ansible
 ```

-Here we see that `/usr` is not mounted so it should reallyh belong to BE (
+Here we see that `/usr` is not mounted so it should really belong to BE (
 and USED column is definitely increasing for `zroot/ROOT/default`).

 So conclusion: